josiearcuri/PermafrostBankErosionModel/README.md

 Other datasets that are used as input can be found in the data folder and are:

     Mfile1.csv
-* 2023 Meteorological data from the Canning River, AK collected with instruments maintained by Frank Urban
+* 2023 Meteorological data from the Canning River, AK collected with instruments maintained by Frank Urban.

     Mfile2.csv
-* 2023 Meteorological data from Deadhorse, AK made available by the Permafrost Laboratory Geophysical Institute
+* 2023 Meteorological data from Deadhorse, AK made available by the Permafrost Laboratory Geophysical Institute (Deadhorse, 70.1613,-148.4653), available from www.permafrostwatch.org

    dmddischarge.csv
-* 2009 daily mean discharge from the Canning River discharge station (USGS, lat, lon) at Staines (USGS, 2023).
+* 2009 daily mean discharge from the Canning River above Staines River near Deadhorse station (15955000, 69.8817, -146.3887) (US Geological Survey, 2023).

 ---

 ## Running the Model

-from permafrostbankerosionrmodel import permafrostbankerosionmodel import pandas as pd
+from src import permafrostbankerosionmodel as pbem import pandas as pd

 ### Define parameters